lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#contents)

-A remote connector is a [system object](https://backstage.forgerock.com/docs/idcloud-idm/latest/objects-guide/appendix-system-objects.html).

-You can initiate a scripted "action" on a system object.
+Since remote connector is a [system object](https://backstage.forgerock.com/docs/idcloud-idm/latest/objects-guide/appendix-system-objects.html), you can initiate a scripted action on it.
 You can define your action under the "systemActions" key in the connector configuration.

 > Here, connector configuration is the final JSON sent to the `/openidm/config/provisioner.openicf/<connector-name>` endpoint to register your connector in IDM, as described in [Configure connectors over REST](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-reference/configure-connector.html#connector-wiz-REST).